Andes Meltdown: New Insights Into Rapidly Retreating Glaciers

 Patagonia’s ice fields account for 83 percent of all ice loss in South America.

-“Our study, and the one from Etienne Berthier, are the first studies that cover the whole [South American]continent based on measurements everywhere,” says Seehaus Thorsten, a glaciologist at Friedrich-Alexander-Universität Erlangen-Nürnberg, who recently published his findings in Nature Climate Change.
+“Our study, and the one from Etienne Berthier, are the first studies that cover the whole [South American]continent based on measurements everywhere,” says Thorsten Seehaus, a glaciologist at Friedrich-Alexander-Universität Erlangen-Nürnberg, who recently published his findings in Nature Climate Change.

 Berthier and his team were able to obtain data covering most sub-regions of Andean glaciers, giving the researchers a more accurate picture of the pace of glacial retreat and enabling them to better forecast how quickly glaciers will recede in the future.

 What the new data shows is that while Andean glaciers overall are receding, they are doing so at varying rates in different regions.
-In the Desert Andes, for example, a small number of glaciers are actually expanding or holding steady, says Thorsten — though these account for only 1.3 percent of the glaciers studied.
+In the Desert Andes, for example, a small number of glaciers are actually expanding or holding steady, says Seehaus — though these account for only 1.3 percent of the glaciers studied.

 The overall trend, though, is abundantly clear.
 Andean glaciers — from the small icy regions of Colombia and Venezuela in the north all the way to Patagonia’s glaciated expanses in the south — are rapidly shrinking.